 We now have accurate data on how the animal industry affects the planet and how we, in supporting it, are affecting it in turn.
 Vegan fashion is growing because, when faced with those facts, it’s difficult to just look away and keep on pretending these things aren’t happening.

 Many Eco-Stylist Certified brands offer some, most, or all vegan options.
-Here’s a few to check out:
+Here’s 21 vegan friendly fashion brands to check out:

 - Nudie Jeans (most)